ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_services_using_a_load_balancer/guide.en-gb.md

     type: LoadBalancer
     ```
 - Until the deletion of the previous service, this Service will only deploy the LoadBalancer without a floating IP.
-- When the Floating IP is available (the deletion of the initial LB service will unbound the IP), the floating ip will be attach to this new LB.
+- When the Floating IP is available (the deletion of the initial LB service will unbound the IP), the floating IP will be attach to this new LB.

 > [!warning]
 >